 Roadshows are also part of unmediated communication, because of their mobile nature, reaching a large number of villages within a short space of time.
-This is where officials meet with communities, combining information with entertainment.
+This is where officials meet with communities, combining information dissemination with entertainment.
 This encourages mass attendance, especially among the youth.
 Mobile vehicles can significantly enhance the success of roadshows by extending the reach of government.
 It will make this type of communication even more visible because its technical nature, the use of sound systems, an attractive performance stage, big screens, etc. all contribute in enhancing the allure of the event.
 They lend themselves well to outdoor activities of a mass character and are important in addressing facility shortages in some areas.

-Mobile trucks used by the South African Police Service (SAPS) in Limpopo are a further example of good unmediated communication where the police renders services to rural communities who do not have police stations nearby, thereby giving them the opportunity to access services at the mobile units.
-A detailed case study has been developed and is available upon request.
+Mobile trucks used by the South African Police Service (SAPS) in Limpopo are a further example of good unmediated communication.
+Mobile police units render services to rural communities who do not have police stations nearby.
+A detailed Case Study has been developed and is available upon request.
 The use of mobile facilities has significantly changed the relationship between the SAPS and communities in the areas visited as it has shown that obstacles to service delivery can creatively be overcome.
 It has also indicated the real concern of government regarding problems these communities experience.